Directory

 Al-Serkal Mosque

-The Al-Serkal Mosque (Masjid Al-Serkal) is the largest mosque in Phnom Penh and a major landmark for the Cham Muslim community.
+The Al-Serkal Mosque (Masjid Al-Serkal) is the largest mosque in Phnom Penh and a significant landmark for the Cham Muslim community.

 View listing →